cissel/foosball/README.md

 Objective: rank draft value from data, not gut feel.
 VORP over raw projections, empirical league splits over assumed ones, leakage-safe time-based train/val splits (same standard as the SPY trading model).

-Phases run in order; each depends on the prior phase's output files. **This section documents James's own pipeline for his reference — if you're a friend just setting up the live draft dashboard, you don't need any of this; jump to "Live Draft Tools: Setup Guide" below instead.
+Phases run in order; each depends on the prior phase's output files. **This section documents James's own pipeline for his reference — if you're a friend just setting up the live draft dashboard, you don't need any of this; jump to "Live Draft Tools: Setup Guide" above instead.
 Running Phase 1 yourself means pulling 27 seasons of nflverse play-by-play from scratch (`fetchNflCareerData.R` → `career_panel.csv`), which is not needed for the dashboard/extension.**

 ### Phase 1: Feature building (R)